History of New Rochelle, New York: Main Street

 The thriving farming community of New Rochelle in the 1700s and 1800s relied on "Main Street"’s feed shops, blacksmiths, coach makers, dry good stores, and others carriage trades.
 When New Rochelle became a major resort destination, as a result of steamboat travel along its Long Island Sound shoreline, more hotels rose along Main Street and more businesses flourished.
 Once rail travel improved, New Rochelle’s downtown depot was instrumental in securing New Rochelle’s place on the map.

-Nineteenth century shopping in New Rochelle was concentrated around "Main Street", an area of closely spaced stores, easily accessible to one another on foot.
+Nineteenth century shopping in New Rochelle was concentrated around "Main Street", an area of close spaced stores, easily accessible to one another on foot.
 By the 1920s, New Rochelle was one of the most sought-after suburban communities for home-buyers.
 Main Street quickly transformed to accommodate the discerning tastes of the community's ever-growing neighborhoods.
 Along the street that had been lined with wood-frame buildings, more modern structures arose.
 Designed and built by the most prominent architects and builders, they reflected a host of elements true to the glamorous Art Deco style of the day and were constructed with the best materials and standards, with great attention to detail.
 Downtown New Rochelle was well-posed for the city's glory years during the 1930s, when New Rochelle's population had mushroomed to 54,000 inhabitants in just three decades and the city was considered the wealthiest per capita in New York State, and the third wealthiest per capita in the country.

 With the development of private vehicular transportation in the following decades, the center pattern began to change.
 Facilities servicing the automobile, such as gas stations, began to spring up on undeveloped land outside the city center, followed by shopping strips with ample parking space for cars.
 Downtown areas became increasingly more congested with traffic, and as an answer to the problem, large, decentralized shopping centers were developed.
 This decline of Main Street was not an overnight event, yet happened gradually, over a period of fifty years.
 The first commercial strips on the outskirts of the town arrived in the late 1920s, however the greatest blow came after World War II, with the sprawling shopping centers of the 1950s.

 Main Street and Downtown continue to be the commercial and retail center of New Rochelle, primarily due to its location along the current Boston Post Road/ New England Thruway/ Metro-North/ Amtrak transportation corridor which crosses the southern section of the city.
 Increasing numbers of young professionals, families and empty-nesters looking for transit-oriented communities now call the downtown area home.